i49/hibiscus/README.md

 [![Build Status](https://travis-ci.org/i49/Hibiscus.svg?branch=master)](https://travis-ci.org/i49/Hibiscus)

-Hibiscus is JSON validator which verifies that JSON content conforms to schema defined by Java-based DSL.
+Hibiscus is JSON validator to verify JSON document against the schema defined by Java-based DSL

 ## Why do we write JSON schema in Java?
-Writing JSON schema in Java has following merits:
+Writing JSON schema in Java has following advantages:

-* Your favorite IDE compiles it and detects errors automatically.
+* Your favorite IDE compiles it and detects syntactical errors automatically.
-* Code completion available.
+* Code completion will be available.
-* Omits parsing external schema resource at every startup.
+* Omits parsing schema file at every startup.
 * Avoids troubles in missing "$ref" links.
-* Can extend validation logic with Java code.
+* Can extend validation logic with Java code as much as needed.

+If you prefer programming language agnostic approach, [JSON Schema](http://json-schema.org/) is the way to go.

 ## Schema example

-As first example we assume that you have following JSON content:
+As first example we assume that you have following JSON document which you would like to validate in your application:

 ```json
 {